robfairh/arfc.github.io/software/moltres/wiki/input_example.md

 #### Model Geometry

-The domain for the 2-D MSRE model is a 72.5 cm by 151.75 cm rectangle that is slightly smaller than the total height of the core, and includes 1/2 the width of the core, extending from the core center line on the left to the core wall on the right.
+The figure below shows the domain for the 2-D MSRE model.
+It is a 72.5 cm by 151.75 cm rectangle that is slightly smaller than the total height of the core, and includes 1/2 the width of the core, extending from the core center line on the left to the core wall on the right.
 For this steady-state simulation, the core center line is a symmetry